Open Bible Data Home About News OET Key

 Parallel GEN 42:12

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Gen 42:12 ©

-OET (OET-RV) “No, you’ve definitely all come here to see where our land is vulnerable,” Yosef insisted.
+OET (OET-RV)“No, you’ve definitely all come here to see where our land is vulnerable,” Yosef insisted.

 UHBוַיֹּ֖אמֶר אֲלֵהֶ֑ם לֹ֕א כִּֽי־עֶרְוַ֥ת הָאָ֖רֶץ בָּאתֶ֥ם לִרְאֽוֹת׃

-(vayyoʼmer ʼₐlēhem loʼ ⱪiy-ˊervat hāʼāreʦ bāʼtem lirəʼōt.)
+(vayyoʼmer ʼₐlēhem loʼ kiy-ˊervat hāʼāreʦ bāʼtem lirəʼōt.)

-Key: yellow:verbs, red:negative.
+Key: khaki:verbs, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).